elixir-europe/rdmkit/pages/contribute/github_way.md

 {% include note.html content="Anyone can [comment on your issue or pull Request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/commenting-on-a-pull-request) and you can reply." %}

 ### Request a review
-1. Go to the [RDM toolkit repo](https://github.com/elixir-europe/rdm-toolkit) on Github.
-2. Click on the “Pull request” button in the top menu bar.
-3. Find your open PR and click on "[Ready for review](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/changing-the-stage-of-a-pull-request#marking-a-pull-request-as-ready-for-review)".
-Editors will be notified and they will check your changes.
+If you opened a normal pull request, this is already covered.
+Editors that are responsible for the sections you make changes to will be assigned as reviewer automatically and they will check your changes.
+If your PR is still in draft, click on "Ready for review".
+More information about draft pull requests can be found in the [Github documentation](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/changing-the-stage-of-a-pull-request#marking-a-pull-request-as-ready-for-review).

 ### Address editors' comments
-1. When editors add [comments](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/commenting-on-a-pull-request) or [start a review](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/reviewing-proposed-changes-in-a-pull-request) of your PR, you will be notified.
+1. When editors add comments or add a review of your PR, you will be notified.
 2. You need to address editors' comments and requests by editing your PR as in step 7 (see above).
-  * Go to the [RDM toolkit repo](https://github.com/elixir-europe/rdm-toolkit) on Github.
+  * Go to your pull request
-  * Click on the “Pull request” button in the top menu bar.
-  * Find your open PR and click on it.
   * Click on "Files changed" in the top menu bar.
       {% include image.html file="files_changed_github.png" inline=true alt="Files changed tab on GitHub" %}
   * Click on the icon with 3 dots "..." of the file you  want to edit and then click on "Edit file".